-Under current law, a business entity submits to the secretary of state for online filing documents that concern the creation, organization, and operations of the entity.
+Under the law, a business entity submits filing documents that concern the creation, organization, and operations of an entity to the secretary of state through an online filing system.
 By submitting a document, an individual affirms under penalty of perjury that the individual is authorized to file the document, the facts in the document are true, and the document otherwise complies with the secretary of state's filing requirements.
-The secretary of state files the document in an online database as a ministerial act and does not independently verify whether the document is accurate.
+The secretary of state saves the document in an online database as a ministerial act and does not independently verify whether the document is accurate.

-If an administrative law judge determines that an entity has been created fraudulently or without authorization, the secretary of state will:
+If an administrative law judge determines that an entity has been created fraudulently or without authorization, the secretary of state is required to:

 - Mark the business record with a notice that the entity is fraudulent or unauthorized;